 As noted, some hair loss concealers are gentler on the skin than others.
 Always choose a concealer that won’t irritate your scalp and hair.

-The 7 best hair loss concealers & hair fibers 2019
+The 7 best hair loss concealers & hair fibers in 2020

 The purpose of hair loss concealers is to hide thinning and balding areas of the scalp while looking natural.
 “Natural” is essential, because poor-quality concealers can reveal themselves in the worst ways at the worst possible times.